MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-change-label.md

 To change a label, use the following instructions:

 1. If you haven't already done so, open a new browser window and [sign in to the Azure portal](configure-policy.md#signing-in-to-the-azure-portal).
-Then navigate to the **Azure Information Protection** blade.
+Then navigate to the **Azure Information Protection** pane.

     For example, on the hub menu, click **All services** and start typing **Information** in the Filter box.
 Select **Azure Information Protection**.

-2. From the **Classifications** > **Labels** menu option: On the **Azure Information Protection - Labels** blade, select the label you want to change.
+2. From the **Classifications** > **Labels** menu option: On the **Azure Information Protection - Labels** pane, select the label you want to change.

     The exception is if you want to reorder a label: Instead of selecting the label, either right-click the label or select the context menu for the label.
 Then, select the **Move up** or **Move down** options.

-3. Whenever you make changes on a new blade, click **Save** on that blade if you want to keep your changes.
+3. Whenever you make changes on a new pane, click **Save** on that pane if you want to keep your changes.

     When you click **Save**, your changes are automatically available to users and services.
 There's no longer a separate publish option.